We are often asked for more information on various savings providers that are of interest to savers.

 Today’s Savings Market

 B&C briefly withdrew from the savings market, so there was a period of time where no accounts were available to open.
-This ended in June this year and B&C has since added a number of other accounts to its range, most recently a 90 day business notice account that went straight into our Best Buy Table.
+This ended in June 2017 and B&C has since added a number of other accounts to its range.

-For the full range of alternatives and to see how B&C compare to the rest of the market, don’t forget to check out our best buy tables or call us on 0800 011 9705.
+To see how B&C compares to the rest of the market, don’t forget to check out our best buy tables or call us on 0800 011 9705.

 Accounts can be opened with £1,000 through a postal application form.
 Access is allowed to funds held in the notice accounts by giving the required notice, whereas, fairly typically, you cannot access money placed in one of the fixed rate accounts during the term.

 Application Process and Customer Service

 You can apply for the accounts by post only, which is fairly unusual in today’s savings market.
 Online only applications are common amongst many of the top savings rates at the moment, so the option to open accounts by post may be attractive to those who do not have access to the internet or prefer not to use it for financial transactions.